sezan92/sezan92.github.io/_posts/2025-08-15-RL-course2-w4-blog.md

 This SARSA algorithm is the Generalized Policy Improvement for TD algorithm.
 Just like we had discussed in [Course 1 Week 4 blog](https://sezan92.github.io/2024/07/03/RL-course1-w4-blog.html).

 But here is an issue!
 What if the action taken at the next step $s_{t+1}$ does not give us the best value $Q(s_{t+1})$?
 Or in other words the policy is not the most optimum?
 For example, your policy is to give long passes always.
 But in the front of the goal post, will you follow your policy and shoot for long pass to another team mate?
 Or will you go for the goal?
 You should choose the action with the maximum reward right?

 ## Q learning!

+### Intuition

+Suppose in the game of the football, you have multiple choices to make.
+You can either go for long pass, or go for short pass or go for shoot to the Goal post!
+Which action to take?
+What about , each time you take the action based on the maximum value?
+How can we know the value?
+(That is the point of Q learning!)
+But suppose you know what is the value of state action pair!
+### TODO : continue

 ### TODO
 write Q learning intuition